epiverse-trace/research-compendium/learners/setup.md

 title: Setup
 ---

-We will use this lesson for the workshop on "Improving the reliability, usability and sustainability of code for epidemic analysis with R packages" at [IDDconf 2023](https://iddconf.org/).
+We will use this site for the workshop on "Improving the reliability, usability and sustainability of code for epidemic analysis with R packages" at [IDDconf 2023](https://iddconf.org/).

 Follow these instructions to prepare for the event.